Mohamed-Bavas/Embedded-Firmware-Roadmap/Day17_Watchdog/README.md

 Welcome to **Day 17** of my **Embedded Firmware Engineer Learning Journey**.

-Today, I learned about the **Watchdog Timer (WDT)**, an important hardware safety mechanism used in embedded systems to automatically recover a microcontroller when the firmware becomes **stuck, unresponsive, or enters an unexpected state**.
+Today, I learned **Watchdog Timer (WDT)**, an important reliability and fault-recovery mechanism used in embedded systems.

-A Watchdog Timer works like a countdown timer.
-The firmware must periodically **refresh, feed, or service** the watchdog before the timeout expires.
-If the firmware fails to refresh it within the required time, the watchdog can trigger a **system reset**.
+A Watchdog Timer continuously monitors firmware execution.
+The application must periodically refresh or feed the Watchdog before its timeout period expires.
+If the firmware becomes stuck, enters an infinite loop, crashes, or fails to refresh the Watchdog, the timer expires and can automatically reset the microcontroller.

-Watchdog timers are widely used in **automotive systems, industrial controllers, medical devices, IoT devices, robotics, and other unattended embedded systems** where reliable operation is important.
+Watchdog Timers are widely used in **automotive ECUs, industrial controllers, IoT devices, robotics, medical systems, and safety-critical embedded applications**.

 ---